Universal541/brianreymore/src/content/essays/rights-and-responsibilities.md

 That is short-term addiction wearing a business suit.

-A truly resilient food system would look different.

-Regional farming.

-Soil restoration.

-Local processing.

-Food forests.

-Community agriculture.

-Permaculture.

-Regenerative systems.

-Water stewardship.

-Small and medium producers protected from predatory consolidation.
+A truly resilient food system would look different: regional farming, soil restoration, local processing, food forests, community agriculture, permaculture, regenerative systems, water stewardship, and small or medium producers protected from predatory consolidation.

-Distributed resilience.

 Not because industrial agriculture is evil.

-But because monocultures - agricultural or economic - eventually become brittle.
+But because monocultures — agricultural or economic — eventually become brittle.

 And brittle systems fail dramatically.

-## The Economy of No vs The Economy of What's Possible
+## The Economy of No vs The Economy of What’s Possible

 There are, increasingly, two competing economies in America.